haohaocmu/haohaocmu.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am a 5th-year PhD student at the Heinz College, Carnegie Mellon University.
-I work on decision-making under uncertainty with a particular interest in its efficient computation.
-I am interested in applications in supply chains, mobility, and safe ML.
 I am fortunate to be advised by Prof. Peter Zhang.

+I work on decision-making under uncertainty, i.e., how to solve optimization under uncertain parameters.
+Such a problem is ubiquitous across real-world applications, e.g., supply chain management under uncertain demand  and risk of disruptions, and autonomous driving under uncertain physical environments.
+My current work focuses on efficiently computing entire solution sets under various levels of robustness and efficiency trade-off.

 ## Job-Market Paper